-Harry Tuffin’s supermarket at Churchstoke offers over 40,000 sq. feet of floor space selling a huge range of goods from Groceries and Non Food, to petrol and Garden Plants.
+Churchstoke Shopping Centre offers over 40,000 sq. feet of floor space selling a huge range of goods from groceries, toys, homeware, hardware and clothing, to petrol and garden plants.
 Onsite is a café with an excellent range of home cooked food prepared daily at competitive prices and our own in-store butchers.

 Churchstoke Sunday market

 Whether you are looking for men’s, ladies and children’s wear, something for the garden or perhaps tools or hardware – even bed linen, carpets, homewares and pet care, you’ll find it at Churchstoke Sunday Market every Sunday throughout the year.
 Please note there are excellent toilet facilities, including disabled toilets.

 A regular Sunday Car Boot Sale is now an added attraction at 7am-2pm every Sunday, for those searching out bargains, bygones and perhaps an undiscovered antique or two!
 Customers and ‘booters’ alike are so enthusiastic they can be found buying and selling their wares from as early as 7am every Sunday.
 The Harry Tuffins Outdoor Boot Sale usually takes place every Sunday from April through to September.
 Further information

 Supermarkets and major stores in Welshpool